Stefanie Dolson: New York Liberty (2022–2023)

 On February 3, 2022, Dolson signed a two-year guaranteed deal with the New York Liberty.
 In the 2022 WNBA season, the Liberty made it to the playoffs, where they lost in the first round, 1–2, to the Sky.
 Dolson started in all 36 regular-season and 3 playoff games for the team.

 For the 2023 WNBA season, the Liberty acquired several high-profile frontcourt players, such as Breanna Stewart and Jonquel Jones.
 Coupled with an ankle injury, this significantly limited Dolson's role and playing time throughout the season.
 Dolson reached the WNBA Finals for the second time in her career with the Liberty, but they lost the series 1–3 to the Las Vegas Aces.

-Second stint with the Washington Mystics (2024–present)
+Second stint with the Washington Mystics (2024–2025)

 On February 14, 2024, Dolson signed a two-year contract with the Washington Mystics, returning to the team 10 years after being drafted.
 With the Mystics, Dolson leaned even more into her three-point shooting skills, playing in a stretch four or stretch five role.
 Her shooting proficiency earned her a spot in the 2024 All-Star Weekend Three-Point Contest.
 On August 17, 2024, in an 83–99 loss to the Minnesota Lynx, Dolson tied a WNBA record for the most made three-pointers without a miss with six.

+Seattle Storm (2026–present)

+On April 12, 2026, it was announced that Dolson had joined the Seattle Storm as a free agent.